sflanaga/csv-groupby/README.md

 TODO/ideas:

+- Fix -i to also support -p option

 - More better readme - sometimes more is not better
 - More diverse unit testing
 - Oh musl, where for art thou musl?
 Why your alloc so bad....